 - Grease: The Rise of the Pink Ladies – A sitcom that will serve as a prequel to the hit 1970s musical is in the works at Paramount Plus.

 - Guilty Party – A dark comedy about a journalist who covers the story of a wife who went to jail for murdering her husband but who claims she didn’t kill him.

 - The Weekly Show with Trevor Noah – The Daily Show host on Comedy Central will take a deeper dive into politics and issues in this series.

 Upcoming exclusive kids and family shows

 The company behind the Nickelodeon channel will have a ton of new content for Paramount Plus.
-One of them has already debuted on the service, a new CGI animated version of the hit kids Rugrats series, with the original voice cast.
+Some of them have already debuted on the service.
+That includes a new CGI animated version of the hit kids Rugrats series, with the original voice cast.
 Also, the hit teen sitcom iCarly is back with many of its original cast, now all grown up.
 It’s already been renewed for a second season.
 Here’s a look at what’s upcoming on the service.

-- Star Trek: Prodigy – The first Trek series made just for kids, this animated show will feature a number of young characters who find an abandoned Starfleet ship and set out on their own adventures.
+- Star Trek: Prodigy – The first Trek series made just for kids, this animated show will feature several young characters who find an abandoned Starfleet ship and set out on their own adventures.

 - Dora the Explorer and The Fairly Odd Parents – New live-action versions of these Nickelodeon animated shows are in the works.

 - Avatar – New animated shows, short subjects, and features films based on Avatar: The Last Airbender and its spin-off The Legend of Korra are coming to Paramount Plus.

 In addition, new shows based on Lassie, George of the Jungle, Danger Mouse, Cloudy with a Chance of Meatballs, and Mr. Magoo are being developed for the service.